curl/everything-curl/libcurl/url/get.md

 Note that even when not asking for URL encoding, the `%` (byte 37) will be URL encoded in host names to make sure the host name remains valid.

+## `CURLU_URLDECODE`

+Tells `curl_url_get()` to URL decode the contents before returning it.
+It will not attempt to decode the scheme, the port number or the full URL.
+The query component will also get plus-to-space conversion as a bonus when this bit is set.
+Note that this URL decoding is charset unaware and you will get a zero terminated string back with data that could be intended for a particular encoding.
+If there are any byte values lower than 32 in the decoded string, the get operation will return an error instead.

 ## `CURLU_PUNYCODE`

 If set and `CURLU_URLENCODE` is not set, and asked to retrieve the